 Energy management for DSM in residential buildings: a comparative analysis of different solutions

-keywords DEMAND RESPONSE, DEMAND SIDE MANAGEMENT, ENERGY CONSUMPTION, ENERGY MANAGEMENT, ICT, SMAR CITY, MACHINE LEARNING, MULTI AGENT SYSTEM, POWER FLEXIBILITY, SMART CITITES, SMART GRID, SMART GRIDS, SMART HOME
+Parole chiave DEMAND RESPONSE, DEMAND SIDE MANAGEMENT, ENERGY CONSUMPTION, ENERGY MANAGEMENT, MACHINE LEARNING, MULTI AGENT SYSTEM, POWER FLEXIBILITY, SMART CITIES, SMART GRID, SMART GRIDS, SMART HOME

 Rule based Control (RBC) or strategies based upon Deep reinforcement learning (DRL).

 This thesis focuses on understanding and implementing some of the most valid strategies in order to carry out a comprehensive analysis on benefits and drawbacks of different solutions.
 Pre-existing platform will be used as a test-bed

 and Modular programming, Machine learning and Operational research methods will be used to implement the individual strategies.

 Conoscenze richieste Good programing skills in python,

 Scadenza validita proposta 13/12/2023 PROPONI LA TUA CANDIDATURA